 Independent Clans

-The four major non-aligned Clans — Giovanni, Ravnos, Assamites, and Followers of Set — their power structures, agendas, and relationships with the Sects.
+The four major non-aligned Clans — Giovanni, Ravnos, Assamites, and Followers of Set — their power structures, notable figures, agendas, and relationships with the Sects.

 Four major Clans stand outside the Camarilla/Sabbat divide: the Giovanni, Ravnos, Assamites (Banu Haqim), and Followers of Set.
 They are called Independent not because they lack organization — each is internally structured and politically sophisticated — but because they refuse to submit to either of the two dominant Sects as a matter of clan-level policy.